sunfounder/thales_kit/docs/source/Reaction Game.rst

 How it works?
 -----------------------------------------------

-In the previous chapters, we have used buttons.
+In the previous lesson, we simply read the button value.
 This time, we tried a flexible way of using buttons: interrupt requests, or IRQs.

 For example, you are reading a book page by page, as if a program is executing a thread.
 At this time, someone came to you to ask a question and interrupted your reading.
 Then the person is executing the interrupt request: asking you to stop what you are doing, answer his questions, and then let you return to reading the book after the end.

 MicroPython interrupt request also works in the same way, it allows certain operations to interrupt the main program.
-It is achieved through the following two statements:
+It is achieved through the following two statements (the highlighted 2 lines):

 .. code-block:: python
     :emphasize-lines: 8,17